 Consistent with the model of I/O psychologists as both scientists and practitioners, our program places a heavy emphasis on developing students’ research and analytical skills.
 Research and quantitative methods are at the core of our training program.
 Students are actively involved in research throughout their graduate training, beginning with mentoring and involvement in faculty research, and moving toward independent research projects as students develop their skills and interests.
 The program fosters a collaborative culture where students and faculty work together and support one another in the pursuit of student development and research excellence.

-The I/O program at Baruch College includes seven full-time I/O psychologists with wide-ranging interests and expertise who train and mentor I/O doctoral students (Karen Lyness, Harold Goldstein, Yochi Cohen-Charash, Charles Scherbaum, Loren Naidoo, Kristen Shockley, and Erin Eatough).
-The program also has three part-time I/O psychologists (Joel Lefkowitz, Lise Saari, and Rob Silzer) and several affiliated faculty from the psychology (Kristin Sommer and Jai Park) and management (Hannah Rothstein) departments at Baruch College who contribute to the program and doctoral student development.
+The I/O program at Baruch College includes eight full-time I/O psychologists with wide-ranging interests and expertise who train and mentor I/O doctoral students (Harold Goldstein, Yochi Cohen-Charash, Charles Scherbaum, Logan Watts, and Albert Zhou).
+The program also has four part-time I/O psychologists (Karen Lyness, Joel Lefkowitz, Lise Saari, and Rob Silzer) and several affiliated faculty from the psychology (Kristin Sommer) and management (Hannah Rothstein) departments at Baruch College who contribute to the program and doctoral student development.
 The program has approximately 25 students in residence as well as others who are completing their dissertations.

 The major strength and pride of our program is our people.
 Our students, alumni, and faculty have achieved some of the highest levels of professional distinction in I/O psychology: